-The denominator in the charts below now includes the Second Estimate of Q1 GDP.
+The denominator in the charts below now includes the Third Estimate of Q2 GDP.
 The latest numerator value is extrapolated based on the quarterly change in the Wilshire 5000.
-The current reading is 133.0%, down from 133.2% the previous quarter.
+The current reading is 131.5%, up from 128.7% the previous quarter and an interim high.

 Here is a more transparent alternate snapshot over a shorter timeframe using the Wilshire 5000 Full Cap Price Index divided by GDP.
 We've used the St. Louis Federal Reserve's FRED repository as the source for the stock index numerator (WILL5000PRFC).
 The Wilshire Index is a more intuitive broad metric of the market than the Fed's rather esoteric "Nonfinancial corporate business; corporate equities; liability, Level".
 This Buffett variant is also at its interim high.